 - Our "question box (ask the chemist)" on our web site is of service for teachers, pupils, science centers as well as the general public

-- Downloadable material (experiments, articles, pictures, useful chemistry links etc.) for chemistry education, accessible for free for teaching purposes
+- Downloadable material (books, experiments, articles, pictures, useful chemistry links etc.) for chemistry education, accessible for free for teaching purposes

-- Materials and books containing chemistry experiments and teaching hints on everyday issues: The Chemistry of Food (Kemin i maten), The Chemistry of Medicines (Piller, pulver och plåster) are our most recent topics.
+- Materials and books containing chemistry experiments and teaching hints on everyday issues: The Chemistry of Food (Kemin i maten), The Chemistry of Medicines (Piller, pulver och plåster) and a booklet for younger learners "About the environment-children study their environment" are our most recent topics.

 University courses for teachers to raise their competence level